 Southern Baptists’ Sexual Abuse Task Force continues to make progress in the independent investigation into allegations that the Southern Baptist Convention Executive Committee mishandled sexual abuse claims over the past 20 years.

-Bruce Frank, task force chair, and Marshall Blalock, task force vice chair, in a wide-ranging Jan.
-13 Special Report interview with TAB Media Group’s Jennifer Davis Rash and Margaret Colson, provided insight into how the task force has tackled its assignment as well as shared their personal perspective since serving with the group.
+Bruce Frank, task force chair, and Marshall Blalock, task force vice chair, provided insight into how the task force has tackled its assignment in a wide-ranging Jan.
+13 Special Report interview with TAB Media Group’s Jennifer Davis Rash and Margaret Colson.
+They also shared their personal perspective since serving with the group.

 ‘Good and godly’ denomination